CapacitorSet/graph-coloring/DOCUMENTATION.md

 We developed three parsers: one each for the DIMACS and DIMACS-10 formats, plus `FastParser` to work on binary files and achieve significantly higher parsing speeds.

 Profiling shows that parsing DIMACS graphs takes a long time to tokenize lines (i.e. split the string of nodes into a vector of node IDs) and parsing numbers into ints.
-For this reason, once a DIMACS graph is parsed it is saved to disk in a simple binary format that can be deserialized very efficiently.
+For this reason, once a DIMACS graph is parsed it is saved to disk in a simple binary format (length-prefixed vectors) that can be deserialized very efficiently.

 #### Dimacs10Parser